 |32:00||Clamp the voice count to save CPU time via |

 |35:40||Animator can push work onto worker threads.
 Therefore it scales better.
 But has overhead.|

 So always test it on the min target hardware.

-More cores – better for animator.
-Animator outperforms Animation on lower amount of animation curves, the more cores/power CPU has.
+More cores – better for Animator.
+Animator outperforms Animation on a lower amount of animation curves, the more cores/power CPU has.

 Use Animation for simple animations.